Providence, Rhode Island

 - Student Academic & Financial Services: Monday–Thursday, 8:30 a.m. to 6 p.m.; Friday, 8:30 a.m. to 4:30 p.m.; Saturday, 9 a.m. to noon (first Saturday of each month)

-Also located in this building are the Alan Shawn Feinstein Graduate School, the Center for Academic Support, the Culinary Arts Museum at JWU, the Harborside Campus Library, Printing & Mailing Services, the Harborside Substation of Campus Safety & Security, Liberty Market, the warehouse, the administrative offices of Facilities Management, Facilities Engineering and Maintenance, 10 classrooms, department faculty offices for the John Hazen White School of Arts & Sciences and Online Learning, and offices on the second floor.
+Also located in this building are the Center for Academic Support, the Culinary Arts Museum at JWU, the Harborside Campus Library, Printing & Mailing Services, the Harborside Substation of Campus Safety & Security, Liberty Market, as well as the warehouse, the administrative offices of Facilities Management, Facilities Engineering and Maintenance, classrooms, department faculty offices for the College of Arts & Sciences and Online Learning, the office of the vice president of student affairs and Counseling Services on the second floor.

 University-owned or -operated Practicum Educational Facilities